 Art has been a part of me ever since I was a young girl.
 My parents shared their love for nature and the outdoors, and we spent much time exploring trails, state, and national parks in our beautiful country.
 Back, then I made drawings of my experiences , and later began painting larger scenes on canvas.
-My inspiration to create, always comes from nature.
+My inspiration to create, often comes from nature.
 Nature is life - always changing, beautiful, fleeting, organic and moving.

 I find something very freeing about being outside, whether it’s on a hike or enjoying flowers in a garden.
 I love to look at details around me, like the scraggly winding branches of an old oak tree or the vibrant hues in flowers, even the way light plays in patterns, as it comes through foliage along a path, or the simple beauty of a variety of flowers bundled together.